Microenterprise Development Solution to Alleviate Poverty Utilizing Mobile Technology

 2) A platform to get advice from professional trainers.

 The Centro App would be the first scalable microenterprise development ecosystem in the US that entrepreneurs can access using smart phones for free.
 We anticipate that our approach to deliver technical assistance (TA) services will significantly benefit rural and urban communities.
 Besides serving the needs of the entrepreneurs, the Centro App also serves as a platform for other organizations (such as micro lenders, non-profit trainers) to connect with underserved entrepreneurs who need such services.
-The Centro App will create a level field and remove access to barriers that hinder the growth of businesses owned
+The Centro App will create a level field and remove barriers that hinder the growth of small businesses.

 4. Example: Please walk us through a specific example of how your solution is working to solve the problem.